pawsey-kbuckley/docs-csm/install/set_gigabyte_node_bmc_to_factory_defaults.md

 1. Reboot or power cycle the target nodes.

-9. After the CMC is reset to factory defaults, wait 300 seconds for CMC and Redfish initialization, then add the default login/password to the CMC.
+1. After the BMC is reset to factory defaults, wait 300 seconds for BMC and Redfish initialization.

+    ```bash
+    ncn# sleep 300
+    ```

+1. Add the default login and password to the BMC:

     ```bash
     ncn-w001# sleep 300